dfhawthorne/demos/filesystem_performance/analysis.md

 ## Overview

 This document analyses the performance data produced on a Compaq desktop from the code in [do_perf_io_test.c](https://github.com/dfhawthorne/demos/blob/master/filesystem_performance/do_perf_io_test.c).

+As expected, the use of the *O_SYNC* flag increases the I/O response time from about 1 microsecond per block written to about 200 microseconds with an overhead of about $69 \pm 28$ milliseconds.

+There are data collection issues that should be corrected in a more refined version of this experiment.

 ## Experimental Design